What is special about this course?

 Civil Engineers are responsible for the design and implementation of a wide range of infrastructure, energy and construction projects.
-The focus in these varies from consultation, advisory, to contractor based work.
+The focus in these varies, from consultation and advisory, to contractor-based work.
 The BEng (Hons) Civil Engineering degree is designed to enhance career prospects by helping students to develop and demonstrate a sound grasp of civil engineering principles in both design and contracting.

 You will benefit from strong industry links and professional practice, giving you the skills required to improve your employment opportunities in this key industry sector.
 The programme has the support of local employers such as Morrison Construction, Mott MacDonald and the Construction Industry Training Board.
 Regular site visits, guest presenters and live project work will also enhance your experience.